nancopeland/nancopeland.github.io/paywall-checkout.md

 ## Brief history

-Over the past year, I've been working on the Slate paywall.
+Over the past year, I've been working on the Slate paywall (see other post on [podcasts](/paywall-podcasts)).
 One of the parts of the paywall I spent the most time on was testing the checkout process because I knew it was crucial to the paywall being successful.

 Before mocking, I checked out a few other sites.
 All sites started with an "offer" landing page and then I was asked for my account and payment information.
 Some sites had the account and payment forms on the same page as the "offer" and some sites took you to a different page.
 I mocked up these two flows for Slate but wasn't sure which one would make for a better user experience so I decided to do a few rounds of user testing.